provenance-io/docs/blockchain/basics/gas-and-fees.md

 When an end-user account submits a transaction request, they must indicate two of the three following parameters \(the third one being implicit\): `fees`, `gas`, and `gas-prices`.
 This signals how much they are willing to pay for nodes to execute their transaction.

-Provenance will verify that the gas prices provided with the transaction is greater than the node\(s\) `min-gas-prices` \(as a reminder, gas-prices can be calculated from the following equation: `fees = gas * gas-prices`\). `min-gas-prices` is a parameter local to each full-node and used to discard transactions that do not provide a minimum amount of fees.
+Provenance Blockchain will verify that the gas prices provided with the transaction is greater than the node\(s\) `min-gas-prices` \(as a reminder, gas-prices can be calculated from the following equation: `fees = gas * gas-prices`\). `min-gas-prices` is a parameter local to each full-node and used to discard transactions that do not provide a minimum amount of fees.
 This ensures that the blockchain is not spammed with garbage transactions.

 ![Conceptual Gas Flow](../../.gitbook/assets/image%20%2813%29.png)